KimRass/CRAFT/README.md

 ### Weakly-supervised Learning
 - Weakly-supervised training requires two types of data; quadrilateral annotations for cropping word images and transcriptions for calculating word length.
 The datasets meeting these conditions are IC13, IC15, and IC17.
 Other datasets such as MSRA-TD500, TotalText, and CTW-1500 do not meet the requirements.
 MSRA-TD500 does not pro-vide transcriptions, while TotalText and CTW-1500 provide polygon annotations only.
 - Therefore, we trained CRAFT only on the ICDAR datasets, and tested on the others with-out fine-tuning.
 Two different models are trained with the ICDAR datasets.
 The first model is trained on IC15 to eval-uate IC15 only.
 The second model is trained on both IC13 and IC17 together, which is used for evaluating the other five datasets.
 No extra images are used for training.
 The number of iterations for fine-tuning is set to 25k.
 (Comment: 이 부분이 무슨 말인지 잘 이해가 가지 않습니다.)
+### Ground-truth Generation
+- Since character bounding boxes on an image are generally distorted via perspective projections, we use the following steps to approximate and generate the ground truth for both the region score and the affinity score:
+  - Prepare a 2-dimensional isotropic Gaussian map
+  - Compute perspective transform between the Gaussian map region and each character box
+  - Warp Gaussian map to the box area.
 ### Datasets
 - ICDAR2013 (IC13):
   - Consisting of high-resolution images, 229 for training and 233 for testing, containing texts in English.
 The anno-tations are at word-level using rectangular boxes.